CASTELO ARCHAEOLOGICAL PROJECT

 Field Trips

 Each Saturday (sometimes Sunday) we go on a field trip as a team to museums, archaeological sites, and other places of interest in both Spain and Portugal.
-In the past we have visited
+In the past we have visited Évora, Badajoz, Mérida, Beja, Serpa, and local river-beaches.

 During some afternoons, students will have the opportunity to visit local sites and museums located in and around the town of Redondo.
-Redondo is home to the Castelo de Redondo (Castle of Redondo), Museu Regional do Vinho (Regional Wine Museum), and Museu de Barro (Pottery Museum).
+Redondo is home to the Castelo de Redondo (Castle of Redondo), Museu Regional do Vinho (Regional Wine Museum), and Museu de Barro (Clay Museum).

 Handling & Processing Materials